Find Trade Colleges

 Clinical Laboratory Science majors at UNM take out an average of $20,533 in student loans while working on their Bachelor's Degree.

-The University of Texas Rio Grande Valley landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree clinical/medical laboratory science programs.
-UT Rio Grande Valley is a very large public school located in the medium-sized city of Edinburg.
+The University of Texas Rio Grande Valley came in at #7 in this year’s edition of the Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Southwest Region ranking.
+UT Rio Grande Valley is a fairly large public school located in the midsize city of Edinburg.

 Women make up 74% of the clinical laboratory science majors at the school.